the-mason-jar/the-mason-jar/recipes/extras/garnishes/volcano-salt.html.md

 * 1/4 cup garlic or onion powder
 * 1/4 cup chili powder
 * 1/4 cup ground pepper
-* Pinch each celery salt, cumin seeds, smoky peprika, dried and ground lemon peel, hawaiian red salt
+* A few dashes each of celery salt, cumin seeds, smoky peprika, dried and ground lemon or orange peel, hawaiian red salt

 Preparation
 -----------

 Add all the ingredients to mixing bowl and stir well.
-Apply a bit of citrus to the rim of a glass, dip and serve.
+Use with a bit of citrus to rim of a glass for micheladas, bloody marys and other spicy drinks.

 Notes